 The purpose of the GVRP is to reward participants for the delivery of annual goals which drive long-term sustainable performance.
 The GVRP applies to the majority of colleagues in the Group.
 It provides an appropriate level of remuneration that varies based on Group performance (as determined by the Board) and the participant's performance for the financial year.
 The plan is not wholly formulaic.
 Judgement is applied through qualitative assessment (as determined by the Board).

-The table below outlines the key features of the FY22 GVRP.
-Further detail on the application of the GVRP for the Group CEO and Group Executives is provided in the Remuneration Report within the 2022 NAB Group Annual Report (available on nab.com.au).
+The table on the following page outlines the key features of the 2023 GVRP.
+Further detail on the application of the GVRP for the Group CEO and Group Executives is provided in the Remuneration Report.